-Initial booking - either verbal/telephonically/via email, will be held for three days only.
+Initial booking/course dates - either verbal/telephonically/via email, will be held for two days only.
 It will not be deemed binding upon SYSA until confirmed AFTER payment was received.
-If a completed Booking Form and Deposit/Balance is not received within three days, the school shall have the right to sell the vacancy to another student and no liability shall attach itself to SYSA whatsoever, beyond a refund if applicable.
+If a completed Booking Form and Deposit/Balance is not received within two days, the school shall have the right to sell the vacancy to another student and no liability shall attach itself to SYSA whatsoever, beyond a refund if applicable.

 Will be deemed firm once the Booking Form is received, completed in full and signed, with one per student with 50% Deposit/Balance.

 SYSA will confirm the booking, in writing, within 7 days of receiving the completed Booking Form and deposit/full payment.

 Your place on a course is secured once we have received a completed booking form, accompanied by payment of course fees as follows:

-50% of course fee upon booking the course to secure booking – within THREE days of initial enquiry
+- 50% of course fee upon booking the course to secure booking – within TWO days of initial date enquiry

 Cancellation - MORE than 3 months prior to course: Course fee returned, less administration charge of 10% of course fees paid.

-Less than 2 WEEKS or Non-Arrival at Course: Full cost of course is due and non-refundable.
+Less than ONE MONTH or Non-Arrival at Course: Full cost of course is due and non-refundable.
 SYSA has NO obligation to rebook the candidate/s on a later course, and if the client wishes to rebook the course he/she missed, he/she will have to pay the FULL course fee again to ensure a course booking for a later date.
-Unfortunately, NO REASON whatsoever will be deemed valid in regards to missing/non-arrival at a course (including any medical issues or COVID-19-related, or the student changing his/her mind about yachting as a career or financial troubles or any other reason).
+Unfortunately, NO REASON whatsoever will be deemed valid in regards to late cancellation or missing/non-arrival at a course (including any medical issues or COVID-19-related, or the student changing his/her mind about yachting as a career or financial troubles or any other reason).

 Any student who fails to arrive, for any reason whatsoever, including illness and COVID-19-related issues, even if you notified the school (any period less than 2 weeks before your course commences), will automatically forfeit the total monies paid and no liability by doing so shall attach to SYSA whatsoever.
 SYSA will also not rebook the student/s for a later date without receiving the FULL course payment for the new course date.

 BOOKINGS MADE IN YOUR NAME CAN ALSO ABSOLUTELY NOT BE CARRIED OVER ON SOMEONE ELSE’S NAME IF/WHEN YOU DECIDE TO CANCEL.
 (We do not allow you to get someone to replace you on a booking that was made in your name).